pmem/pmdk/doc/libpmemobj/pmemobj_tx_add_range.3.md

 changes made within it during the transaction will not be rolled backed after abort

++ **POBJ_XADD_ASSUME_INITIALIZED** - added range is assumed to be initialized.
+If this flag is not specified, passing uninitialized memory will result in an error when run under Valgrind memcheck.

 **pmemobj_tx_add_range_direct**() behaves the same as **pmemobj_tx_add_range**() with the exception that it operates on virtual memory addresses and not persistent memory objects.
 It takes a "snapshot" of